 - Public Health Preparedness operates with a primary mission of coordinating the emergency preparedness and response activities of ODH.
 Included in these responsibilities are preparedness for man-made and natural disasters, technological emergencies, public health emergencies, and chemical, biological and radiological terrorism.

 - The Office of Management Information Systems administers the computer-based management systems across the ODH enterprise.
 The office is responsible for maintaining ODH computer networks and servers and for the development and implementation of strategies that support the current and future technology needs of the agency.
-It also oversees the Vital Statistics Office.
+It also oversees the Bureau of Vital Statistics.

 - Employee Services oversees the management of ODH’s human resource needs through the daily operations of: